Baharehatighi/First-project/README.md

 # First-project
-A simple project about landing page of restaurant with HTML and CSS.
+A simple landing page with HTML and CSS.